A summer program that actually

 Designed for your learner's needs

 This is not one size fits all.
-We look at what specific skills are missing- phonological, orthographic, numeracy, figure out the best intervention, and build from there.
+We look at what specific skills are missing (phonological, orthographic, numeracy), figure out the best intervention, and build from there.

 Research Validated Methods

-We design instruction from multiple structured literacy and math programs, and use your child's unique profile to decide program fit, then teach it with fidelity to ensure progress.
+We design instruction from multiple structured literacy and math programs, use your child's unique profile to decide program fit, then teach it with fidelity to ensure progress.

 Visible Progress